Creating New Jewelry from Old Jewelry

 We all have old jewelry we’re attached to but never wear, but did you know that you can actually create new jewelry from old jewelry?

-Whether it was a bad gift, inherited jewelry, or something you bought for yourself ten years ago that makes you wonder what the 2008 you was thinking, we feel you.
-That doesn’t mean your jewelry needs to go to waste!
-It is possible to redesign jewelry into something that you feel great flaunting, and not shamefully hiding away in your jewelry box.
+Whether it was a bad gift, inherited jewelry, or from a relationship that didn’t last, your jewelry should not go to waste.
+It’s possible to redesign jewelry into something that you feel great flaunting, and not hiding away in your jewelry box.

 Updating the Style

 A Bad Breakup

 What to do with an engagement ring if the wedding is called off?
 What about your wedding ring after a divorce?
 After a breakup, you may not know what to do with the wedding or engagement ring–you don’t want to wear it, but you don’t want to get rid of it either.
 The best way to move on is to reinvent your jewelry into something that celebrates your new life and signifies a new beginning.
 You can get rid of that bad juju by creating something beautiful and leave that old chapter of your life behind.

 Repurposing is Sustainable

 What Jewelry Can You Repurpose?

-What is The Remodeling Jewelry Like?
+What is The Process of Remodeling Jewelry Like?

 Many people don’t know that it’s possible to create new and modern jewelry out of dated styles, but with our jewelry repurposing it completely is.
 Whether you want to carry on the family legacy or simply switch up your style, the process is personal to you and the possibilities are endless.
 If you do have jewelry just sitting around the house not being worn, consider giving it new life.
 We would love to create the design those stones deserve.
+Jewelry financing available.